marcllort/Car_Rental_Monorepo/k8/README.md

 - apigw-deployment: Retrieves the apigw image, and starts X amounts of replicas, with the proper environment variables.
   The firebase-config JSON is retrieved as a secret.
 - legal-deployment:  Retrieves the legal image, and starts X amounts of replicas, without any environment variables.
+No need for a service, as it connects to the other services using a REST endpoint.
+- calendar-deployment:  Retrieves the calendar image, and starts X amounts of replicas, with the proper environment variables.
 No need for a service, as it connects to the other services using RabbitMQ.
-- calendar-deployment:  Retrieves the calendar image, and starts X amounts of replicas, without any environment variables.
+- email-deployment:  Retrieves the email image, and starts X amounts of replicas, with the proper environment variables.
   No need for a service, as it connects to the other services using RabbitMQ.
-- email-deployment:  Retrieves the email image, and starts X amounts of replicas, without any environment variables.
+- orchestrator-deployment:  Retrieves the orchestrator image, and starts X amounts of replicas, with the proper environment variables.
 No need for a service, as it connects to the other services using RabbitMQ.

 ## Services